 # # Load the data set # bc = datasets.load_breast_cancer() X = bc.data y = bc.target # # Create training and test split # X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3, random_state=42, stratify=y) # # Instantiate CustomPerceptron # prcptrn = CustomPerceptron() # # Fit the model # prcptrn.fit(X_train, y_train) # # Score the model # prcptrn.score(X_test, y_test), prcptrn.score(X_train, y_train)

-What the advantages of using Stochastic Gradient Descent (SGD) for learning weights?
+What are the advantages of using Stochastic Gradient Descent (SGD) for learning weights?

-- SGD helps the model to converge fast empirically in case of large training data set
+- SGD helps the model to converge fast empirically in the case of large training data set

-- Using SGD, one can achieve better generalization when using the model for predicting population or unseen data set.
+- Using SGD, one can achieve better generalization when using the model for predicting population or unseen data sets.

-Here is the summary of what you learned in relation to stochastic gradient descent along with Python implementation and related example:
+Here is the summary of what you learned in relation to stochastic gradient descent along with Python implementation and related examples:

 - SGD requires updating the weights of the model based on each training example.

-- SGD is particularly useful when there is large training data set.
+- SGD is particularly useful when there are large training data set.

-- Models trained using algorithm which applies the stochastic gradient descent algorithm for learning weights is found to generalize better on unseen data set.
+- Models trained using an algorithm which applies the stochastic gradient descent algorithm for learning weights is found to generalize better on an unseen data set.